So you had a cesarean the first time around, but want to try for a vaginal delivery? Is it possible and, more importantly, is it safe?

 The hormones produced during labor have major benefits (even if a TOLAC ends in another cesarean!).

-Four conditions may increase one’s risk of having a ruptured uterus:
+Having said that, there are a few conditions that may increase one’s risk of having a ruptured uterus, including:

 - An incision other than a low, transverse one from a previous cesarean